 I knew that one of the blessings of living in the birthplace of Tex-Mex cuisine was the access we’d have to amazing Mexican food.
-I didn’t know, however, how much Mexicans and Tejanos love chile-topped fruits.
+What I didn’t know was how much Mexicans and Tejanos love chile-topped fruits.
 Not until we were stationed in El Paso, TX, that is.
-My introduction to Tajín (or salted chili powder) and Chamoy (pickled, spiced fruit paste) changed my palate forever.
+My introduction to Mexican antojitos (snacks) changed my palate forever.
 Clearly ’twas for the better.

 What’s in these Mangonadas?